 Veterans are eligible to receive assistance under the G.I.
 Bill, the Veterans Vocational Rehabilitation Act, and War Orphans Educational Assistance Program.
-Veterans who entered the service as residents of Illinois are also eligible for a tuition scholarship for a period that is equivalent to four (4) years of full-time enrollment, i.e., a total of 120 points.
-They should contact the Veterans Affairs Office, Room A364, for further details.
+Qualified veterans who entered the service as residents of Illinois may also be eligible for a tuition scholarship for a period that is equivalent to four (4) years of full-time enrollment, i.e., a total of 120 points.
+They should contact the Veterans Affairs Office, A364, for further details.